thehapax/bitshares.foundation/accounting.md

 * Proposals worth almost **180k USD** have been **approved** and are covered by the foundation
 * Over **13k USD** have been paid out to freelancers already
 * **700k BTS** have been claimed from the BitShares Reserves of which over **420k BTS** are unused in the currently covered workers.
-* This means that **60%** of the funds in the worker account will probably be returned to the BitShares Shareholders (after the individual workers have terminated)
+* This means that **60%** of the funds in the worker account will probably be returned to the BTS holders (after the individual workers have terminated)
 * **1000 USD** have been donated to `donations.bitshares.foundation`so far.
 * Over **430 USD** have been paid as transaction fees of which **240 USD** are used to create workers and **177 USD** have been paid to upgrade the workers account.